-Technical Lead – Reproductive, Maternal, Newborn and Child Health
+Technical Lead – Reproductive, Maternal, Newborn, Child, and Adolescent Health (RMNCAH)

 Paula Quigley is a medical doctor with over 26 years of international experience in medicine and public health, programme design, management, implementation and evaluation.
 Her areas of technical expertise include medicine, health systems management and development, reproductive, maternal, newborn and child health, health policy and planning, public-private partnerships, quality management, nutrition, sexual & reproductive health including HIV and AIDS, capacity building, improving quality of care and community health.
 She has extensive practical experience at multiple tiers of the health system from national to community level, promoting the use of evidence-based interventions and developing strategies to achieve universal health coverage and address inequity.

 Paula provides technical expertise to HPI’s programmes globally in programme design, management, implementation, capacity building and evaluation and worked extensively on bilateral and multi-lateral funded programmes.